 Congress is embarking on changes to retirement rules.

-The House passed the SECURE Act by an overwhelmingly bipartisan vote of 417-3 last month.
+The House passed the SECURE Act by an overwhelmingly bipartisan vote of 417-3 in May.
 The Setting Every Community Up For Retirement Enhancement Act of 2019 (SECURE Act) is now under consideration in the Senate.
 While the exact time frame for passage is unknown, there are a number of emerging broad concepts that enjoy bipartisan support.

 What does that mean for the individual retirement saver?
 The answer will obviously vary depending one’s age and the complexity of their financial situation.
 Indeed, some may want to consult a financial advisor if their circumstances are particularly complicated or if they're nearing retirement.